What "Linux Operating System" do you use? (INCOMPLETE)

 Device Drivers

 Just above the kernel sits device drivers.
 These are small programs that tell the kernel how to talk to your specific hardware, like graphic cards, wifi adapaters and what not.
 In Linux, many drivers are built directly into the kernel or distributed as loadable kernel modules (LKMs) that can be dynamically added or removed (sometimes at runtime, without requiring restarts).
+The drivers that are distributed seperately and that has to be loaded by the user according to their requirement are sometimes also referred to as "out of tree drivers".

 Graphics Drivers